WahidSyed/Game-of-Life/README.md

   <img src="./turingmachine.png" width="400" >
 </p>

 Conway's Game of Life is a fascinating cellular automaton.
-This is implementation of the game in Rust, built on a Piston game engine.
+This is my implementation of the game in Rust, built on a Piston game engine.

 Game theory: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life